hexaxsoftwares/houx.js/README.md

 Its returned datas are exposed to the template instances directly, and to the widget instance through the ***this*** keyword

-for reactive datas, use the Pixel.data macro here is a minimal example
+for reactive datas, use the Pixel.data macro. here is a minimal example
 ```javascript
 const { data }=Pixel